 - Rectangular – A rectangular plaque offers you enough room to add different lengths of text as well as images or shapes.
 Easy to mount on many settings, the rectangle represents a comforting dependability, integrity and balance.

 Bronze, brass and stainless steel memorial plaques are all popular choices because of their durable nature.
-Remember that you’ll want to give the plaque a polished, special finish, but you’ll also want it to stand the test of time, so it’s important to choose a suitable metal.
+Choosing a metal plaque allows you to achieve a polished, special finish, but you’ll also want it to stand the test of time, so it’s important to choose a suitable metal.

 - Bronze: A popular choice due to being low maintenance and such a strong material.
 Bronze is also resistant to corrosion from rain and snow.